 💳 Use WISE as a digital card and top-up from the app no matter where you are.
 Wise is one of the best cards for overseas travel!

 Where is Dijon?

 Famous for being on the road between Lyon and Paris, Dijon is in the center of the Bourgogne-Franche-Comté region, about 196 km from Lyon and 315 km southeast of Paris, the trip by car from Paris to Dijon takes about 3 hours.

 A curious detail: The historical center of the city is a registered UNESCO World Heritage site due to its importance through history in regulating wine production in the Burgundy area.

 How to Get to Dijon?

 As we said before, driving to Dijon from France can take up to 3 hours, besides it is a great way to discover the French landscape and villages.

 If you prefer to save time, you can get to Dijon Métropole by train.
 There are many High-Speed trains (TGV) that travel to Dijon daily, the trip from Paris is about 90 minutes.

-The LGV Rhin-Rhône high-speed interregional line that connects Dijon to Lille, London and Brussels via Paris.
+The LGV Rhin-Rhône high-speed interregional line connects Dijon to Lille, London, and Brussels via Paris.
 You can also reach Dijon from Zurich (2.5 hours) by train.

 There are also several daily buses reaching Dijon from other important cities in France, including Paris, Lyon, and Rennes.